 "Fusion Science Archives" of National Institute for Fusion Science (NIFS) has promoted archival activities about the scientific studies in the field of nuclear fusion that have been performed at universities in Japan.

-This archival study is focused on the fusion oriented high temperature plasma experimental devices developed and constructed in the universities, especially on the series of Heliotron devices, which have been originally proposed and developed in Kyoto University by the late professor emeritus of Kyoto University, UO Koji [1].
+As one of such activities supported by the NIFS Collaborative Research Program, this archival study is focused on the fusion oriented high temperature plasma experimental devices developed and constructed in the universities, especially on the series of Heliotron devices, which have been originally proposed and developed in Kyoto University by the late professor emeritus of Kyoto University, UO Koji [1].

-After the proof-of-principle experiment in Heliotron E (Kyoto University), the Helical-Heliotron concept is now in its parameter expansion phase and a lot of remarkable results have been obtained through the LHD project in NIFS.
-On the other hand, in Kyoto University, a new generation of the heliotron concept, Helical-Axis Heliotron configuration [2], was proposed by the Kyoto Univ. group and has been experimentally examined its basic idea through the Heliotron J project [3] in Laboratory for Complex Energy Processes, Institute of Advanced Energy (IAE), Kyoto University under the auspices of the NIFS Collaborative Research Program.
+After the POP experiment in Heliotron E (Kyoto Univ.), the Helical-Heliotron concept is now in its parameter expansion phase and a lot of remarkable results have been obtained through the LHD project in NIFS.
+On the other hand, a new generation of the heliotron concept, Helical-Axis Heliotron configuration [2], was proposed by the Kyoto Univ. group and has been experimentally examined its basic idea through the Heliotron J project [3] in Laboratory for Complex Energy Processes, Institute of Advanced Energy (IAE), Kyoto Univ. under the auspices of the NIFS Bilateral Collaborative Research Program.